raulrd3/daily-dose-of-definitions/README.md

 # Daily Dose of Definition

 ## Description
-This project is introducing networking and using what Apple provides to work with APIs.
+This project introduces how to use networking in your apps and what Apple provides to work with APIs.

 ## What you'll learn
-* Networking
+* WordsAPI
 * Network requests with URLSession
 * Grand Central Dispatch
 * Completion Handlers